Chronic exertional compartment syndrome is one of the most common causes of pain, numbness, and foot drop, most often seen in runners.

 In her free time, Lauren enjoys exploring the DC area with her family, yoga, baseball, and soccer.

-Dr. Ali Lonner graduated from Georgetown University with a Bachelor of Science in Biology of Global Health.
+Dr. Alexandra (Ali) Lonner graduated from Georgetown University with a Bachelor of Science in Biology of Global Health.
 There, Ali’s passion for physical therapy grew after experiencing her own injuries throughout her time as a Division I soccer player.
 Following college, she worked for two years as a medical assistant at an orthopedic surgery practice in Washington, D.C. before beginning graduate school at Duke University where she earned her Doctor of Physical Therapy degree.

 Outside of the clinic, Ali loves walking around DC, trying out new restaurants, and playing pickup soccer.